basho/basho_docs/content/riak/kv/3.0.3/developing/faq.md

 **A:**
-  `riak-admin status` will return the following stats, which give the mean and median along with the 95th, 99th, and 100th percentile object size and sibling counts.
+  `riak admin status` will return the following stats, which give the mean and median along with the 95th, 99th, and 100th percentile object size and sibling counts.

   ```
   node_get_fsm_siblings_mean : 0